Jumee-LDN/wdi-project-one/README.md

 Inspired by BBC television series Planet Earth, I built a grid-based game which requires players to use the arrow keys to save baby iguanas from hungry snakes.

 ## Goal
 Build an initial make-believe BBC game site which could develop further as a whole series of nature documentary inspired games.
+Practice how to think like a developer based on what I learned in week 1-3.
+For example, how do I create a snake from a random position and make them move from point A to B?

 ## Visuals
 parallax.js used.